Making Online Communities 'Better': A Taxonomy of Community Values on Reddit: Taxonomy of Community Values

 \subsection{Norms, Voting Behavior, and Adherence}

-Every response regarding \textit{Norms} was on a negative aspect of the community, suggesting that norms are mostly noticeable in a community when they are violated.
-Many of the idea units relating to norms (5/8) were complaints about \textit{Voting Behavior}, particularly the use of the ``downvote button as a disagree button,'' a voting behavior which has been found to result in especially strong emotional reactions~\cite{Davis2021EmotionalCA}.
+Almost every (54/59) response regarding \textit{Norms} was on a negative aspect of the community, suggesting that norms are mostly noticeable in a community when they are violated.
+Many of the idea units relating to norms (46/59) were community specific and focused on \textit{Adherence to Norms}, such as newcomers not reading the FAQ before posting, posters not providing adequate information and expecting a response (/r/whatisthisplant), or not including appropriate sources.
+Many respondents also requested additional rules or changes to norms (19 units), \eg ``I would like to reduce the amount of people speaking English [on /r/ich\_iel, a German-speaking subreddit].''

-The remaining three comments on norms were community specific and focused on \textit{Adherence to Norms}, such as newcomers not reading the FAQ before posting, posters not providing adequate information and expecting a response (/r/whatisthisplant), or not including appropriate sources.
-Members' \textit{Adherence to Norms} has been identified as major challenge for almost every online community~\cite[Ch.5]{robert_e_kraut_building_2012}.
+The remainder of idea units (10/59) were complaints about \textit{Voting Behavior}, particularly the use of the ``downvote button as a disagree button.''